svanderbleek/twpgtwp/README.md

-A Novel Concolic Execution Approach on Embedded Device Embedded Fuzzing: a Review of Challenges, Tools, and Solutions Hop, Skip, & Jump Practical On-Stack Replacement for a Cross-Platform Language-Neutral VM
+A Novel Concolic Execution Approach on Embedded Device Embedded Fuzzing: a Review of Challenges, Tools, and Solutions Hop, Skip, & Jump Practical On-Stack Replacement for a Cross-Platform Language-Neutral VM On-Stack Replacement for Program Generators and Source-to-Source Compilers Micro Virtual Machines: A Solid Foundation for Managed Language Implementation A Foundation for the Development of Programming Languages for Real-Time Systems Designing a Low-Level Virtual Machine for Implementing Real-Time Managed Languages An Efficient Implementation of a Micro Virtual Machine

 ## Binary Analysis